This page guides you through the six basic steps involved

 Register your domain name through a reputable ICANN-accredited

-domain name registrar such as the popular
+domain name registrar such as Dotster.com or Misk.com.

-If you are on a tight budget,
+If you are on a tight budget, you can, of course, create a web site on

-service without registering a domain name.
-But there are
+a free web site hosting service without registering a domain name.

-drawbacks to a "free" web site:
+But there are drawbacks to a "free" web site:

-A "free" web site must usually include
+A "free" web site must usually include some form of advertising, which

-from your site content and slows page loading.
+distracts visitors from your site content and slows page loading.

-A "free" web site name is appended to its hosting service
+A "free" web site name is appended to its hosting service name,

-name, limiting your ability to promote the site and
+limiting your ability to promote the site and later move it to another

-Search engines are less inclined to list a web site
+Search engines are less inclined to list a web site which lacks its own

-which lacks its own registered domain name.
+registered domain name.

-Select and configure a web site hosting service.
+- Select and configure a web site hosting service.

 Typical hosting costs for a basic web site range from $100 to $250